La vitamine C : son importance dans la réponse immunitaire

 We have compiled for you a useful summary of the properties of vitamin C in the immune response.

-We have compiled a useful summary of the properties of vitamin C in this area.
-This article also discusses the benefits of vitamin C on the body and the risks associated with vitamin C deficiency.
+We've compiled a helpful summary of vitamin C's properties in this area.
+This article also discusses the benefits of vitamin C for the body and the risks associated with vitamin C deficiency.

 General reminders about vitamin C.

-Vitamin C, also called ascorbic acid, is found naturally in fresh plants, particularly citrus fruits (it is destroyed by cooking above 150/180°C).
+Vitamin C, also called ascorbic acid, is found naturally in fresh vegetables, particularly citrus fruits (it is destroyed by cooking above 150/180°C).

 Vitamin C requirements: